borbware/unity-basics-course/programming/3-classes-methods.md

     ```c#
     Debug.Log(MathFunctions.VectorLength(transform.position));
     ```
-* see how we're calling the method by referencing the class itself, never having to use the `new` keyword
+* See how we're calling the method by referencing the class itself, never having to use the `new` keyword

 ### Warning about static variables in Unity